diana-hui-yang/cohesity-scripts/sbt/restore-ora-coh-sbt/README.md

 Required parameters

 - -i : Oracle instance name.
 If it is not RAC, it is the same as DB name.
 If it is RAC, it is the instance name like cohcdba2
-- -j : file that has vip list
+- -d : Source Oracle_DB_Name, only required if it is RAC.
+It is DB name, not instance name
+- -y : Cohesity Cluster DNS name
 - -v : Cohesity view
-- -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so)
 - -f : yes means force.
 It will restore Oracle database.
 Without it, it will just run RMAN validate (Optional)

 Optional Parameters

-- -r : RMAN login (example: \"rman target / \"), optional
 - -h : backup host (default is current host), optional
-- -d : Oracle database name. only required for RAC.
-If it is RAC, it is the database name like cohcdba
 - -c : File contains restore location setting, example: set newname for database to '/oradata/restore/orcl/%b';
 - -t : Point in Time (format example: "2019-01-27 13:00:00"), optional
 - -l : yes means complete restore including control file, no means not restoring controlfile
 - -p : number of channels (default is 4), optional
+- -j : The file lists Cohesity Cluster VIPs (default name is vip-list and default directory is config)
+- -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so, default directory is lib)
 - -o : ORACLE_HOME (default is current environment), optional
 - -w : yes means preview rman backup scripts

-## VIP file content example
-- 10.19.2.6
-- 10.19.2.7
-- 10.19.2.8
-- 10.19.2.9

 ## Restore exmaple